NVIDIA/cuda-quantum/docs/sphinx/using/advanced/nvqir_simulator.rst

 CUDA Quantum provides some CMake utilities to make the creation of your new simulation library easier.
-Specifically, but using :code:`find_package(NVQIR)`, you'll get access to a :code:`nvqir_add_backend` function that will automate a lot of the boilerplate for creating your library and config file.
+Specifically, but using :code:`find_package(NVQIR)`, you'll get access to a :code:`nvqir_add_backend` function that will automate a lot of the boilerplate for creating your library and configuration file.

 Let's assume you want a simulation subtype named :code:`MySimulator`.
 You can create a folder or repository for this code called :code:`my-simulator` and add :code:`MySimulator.cpp` and